DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Buttons, and Menus

-Picking up any new camera can be frustrating, especially when you’re trying to adjust to new button layouts and menus.
-The Sony a6500 has done well to be pretty intuitive and has a variety of customizable options to help you out.
+Picking up any new camera can be frustrating, especially when adjusting to new button layouts and menus.
+The Sony a6500 has done well to be pretty intuitive and has various customizable options to help you.

-There are plenty of customizable buttons on the camera, including three standalone buttons, the center button on the wheel, and the left-right and down button on the dial.
-Under the purple camera two tabs of the menu, on page 8, you can assign functions to these buttons.
+The camera has plenty of customizable buttons, including three standalone buttons, the center button on the wheel, and the right and down buttons on the dial.
+Under the purple camera, there are two tabs of the menu.
+On page 8, you can assign functions to these buttons.

-The main changes I’ve made are to the C1 and C2 buttons on the top of the camera.
+The main changes I’ve made are to the C1 and C2 buttons on the camera’s top.
 To C2 I assigned focus mode, allowing me to quickly switch between autofocus and manual, and the C1 button is set for white balance.

 For filmmakers, the three that are most usable are the manual setting and the customizable 1 and 2 settings.